 This essential formal feature of the practical point of view is at the center of most existentialist conceptions of human agency.
 Thus, for example, Jean-Paul Sartre claims that “[M]otives are only for consciousness.
 And due to the very fact that the motive can arise only as appearance, it constitutes itself as ineffective. … [C]onsciousness is not subject to it because of the very fact that consiciousness posits it; for consciousness has now the task of conferring on the motive its meaning and its importance.”
 (Sartre 1956, 71)

-23. As note 17 indicates, this difficulty is closely related to the difficulty of identifying necessary and sufficient conditions of moral responsibility.
+22. As note 17 indicates, this difficulty is closely related to the difficulty of identifying necessary and sufficient conditions of moral responsibility.
 Many philosophers have responded to the latter challenge by rejecting the assumption that our interest in moral responsibility is an interest in a single phenomenon.
-Since Watson 1996, there has been considerable discussion of the relationship between (1) the claim that an action is attributable to an agent; (2) the claim that an agent is answerable for her action and (3) the claim that an agent is accountable for her action.
+Since Watson 1996, there has been considerable discussion of the relationship between (1) the claim that an action is “attributable to” an agent; (2) the claim that an agent is “answerable for” her action and (3) the claim that an agent is “accountable for” her action.
 (See, for example, Shoemaker 2012.)
-Many philosophers believe that the range of answers people give to survey questions also challenge the assumption that moral responsibility is a unified concept.
+Many philosophers believe that the range of answers people give to survey questions also challenge the assumption that “moral responsibility” is “a unified concept.”
 (See Doris, Knobe, & Woolfolk, Knobe and Doris.
 For a summary of, and response to, this interpretation of the survey results, see Nelkin 2007.)
 Disagreements on this point complicate disagreements over particular accounts of moral responsibility.
 Though this entry does not address these disagreements, it does assume that there is a special sense in which only autonomous actions can be attributed to those who perform them, and it assumes that agents whose acts are attributable to them in this sense (and only such agents) are accountable for what they do.
 (Note that it does not follow that attributability is sufficient for punishing wrongdoing—or even expressing negative attitudes to the one who does wrong.
 Other considerations will be relevant to whether this sort of reaction is justified.)